-One digital native apparel brand got back to basics with a Direct Mail campaign that amplified their audiences’ excitement about boxers, briefs, and bikinis.
+One digital native apparel brand got back to basics with a Direct Mail marketing campaign to engage customers and amplify their audiences’ excitement about boxers, briefs, and bikinis.

-Our customer, MeUndies, targets its made for self-expression line of basics to millennial audiences by promoting authenticity and celebrating creativity.
-With Postie, MeUndies was able to re-engage customers who weren’t responsive to email.
-A pinpointed Direct Mail campaign helped them stand out with their digitally saturated millennial audience, cutting target CPAs in half and outperforming other paid retention channels.
+Our customer, MeUndies, targets its made-for-self-expression line of basics to millennial audiences by promoting authenticity and celebrating creativity.
+With Postie, MeUndies was successful in reengaging lapsed customers who weren’t responsive to email.
+A pinpointed Direct Mail campaign helped them stand out with their digitally saturated millennial customer base, cutting target CPAs in half and outperforming other paid retention channels.

 Re-engage lapsed customers